cailei/godashboard_indexer/README.md

 godashboard_indexer
 ===================

-crawl the 'godashboard.appspot.com' and index all the packages to the gopm's central index server
+crawls the 'godashboard.appspot.com' and index all the packages to the gopm's central index server